 Outcome-based quality assurance has existed in other industries like manufacturing for many decades but is not yet widely embraced by the service industry.
 Another challenge with traditional quality models is the use of small sample data versus leveraging information about the whole population.
 The best way to solve this is through the use of analytics that identify patterns of non-conformance and their first-degree causes.
 Improvement opportunities can then be made towards the process, system or associate handling the customer account.

-Case study: EXL has implemented its customer-centric operating model (Customer Outcomes and REtention model – CORE) for a large UK energy and home services provider resulting in the following benefits:
+Case Study: EXL has implemented its customer-centric operating model (Customer Outcomes and REtention model – CORE) for British Gas resulting in the following benefits:

 - Increase in billing rate by 5%